 Bookmark them, try them out and let us know what seasonal dishes you’ve tried.

-Keep a paper bag stash
+Keep a bag stash

 Along with your re-useable shopping bags take a stash of small reused plastic or paper bags when you go shopping to put loose fruit and veg in.
 That way you can pick the very best produce and avoid the stuff prepackaged in pointless single-use plastic.
 Why not tell your shop-keeper how much you appreciate them stocking loose produce, or, if they don’t, talk to them about why prepackaged produce works better for them and whether they have plans to change.
 Talking about green stuff is always good.

 New research from the Institute for the Blindingly Obvious shows that leaving 10 minutes earlier means that you can drive less frantically, more fuel efficiently and arrive relaxed and on time.
-(For those constutionally incapable of leaving early we suggest simply planning to arrive everywhere 10 minutes late…it has the same fuel efficiency benefits.)
+(For those genetically incapable of leaving early we suggest simply planning to arrive everywhere 10 minutes late…it has the same fuel efficiency benefits.)

 Make your bath a treat